Shutter (photography)

 In photography, a shutter is a device that allows light to pass for a determined period, exposing photographic film or a photosensitive digital sensor to light in order to capture a permanent image of a scene.
 A shutter can also be used to allow pulses of light to pass outwards, as seen in a movie projector or a signal lamp.
 A shutter of variable speed is used to control exposure time of the film.
 The shutter is constructed so that it automatically closes after a certain required time interval.
-The speed of the shutter is controlled by a ring outside the camera, on which various timings are marked.
+The speed of the shutter is controlled either automatically by the camera based on the overall settings of the camera, manually through digital settings, or manually by a ring outside the camera on which various timings are marked.

 Camera shutter

 Camera shutters can be fitted in several positions: